 My first month was spent living in what is know as ‘the Paris of South America’, Buenos Aires.
-In the early 1900’s wealthy Europeans crossed the Atlantic and settled in Buenos Aires creating a fabulous city of contrasts; European mansions line wide, tree lined boulevards in the exclusive Recoleta neighborhood, whereas in San Telmo, the City’s oldest and most atmospheric neighborhood (or barrio as they’re known in Argentina), cobbled streets lead to traditional markets filled with everything from traditional Gaucho belts, interesting artifacts and more alpaca products than you can shake a llamas tail at.
+In the early 1900’s wealthy Europeans crossed the Atlantic and settled in Buenos Aires creating a fabulous city of contrasts; European mansions line wide, tree lined boulevards in the exclusive Recoleta neighbourhood, whereas in San Telmo, the City’s oldest and most atmospheric neighbourhood (or barrio as they’re known in Argentina), cobbled streets lead to traditional markets filled with everything from traditional Gaucho belts, interesting artefacts and more alpaca products than you can shake a llamas tail at.

 Even though I was in BA for my first month to (try) and learn Spanish, I spent packed days exploring the city, everything from visiting Evita’s grave at the wonderfully gothic Recoleta Cemetery to wandering along the newly developed docklands, Puerto Madero and spotting the uber cool Portenos (locals) enjoying a drink in one of the many bars.
 While in this area I even managed to sneak into surely the city’s most fashionable hotel the Faena Hotel and Universe for a quick poolside drink, complete with a swim in the fabulous pool featuring a huge gold crown.